-Enhance your VR experience by adjusting your IPD eye distance.
-Here's how!
+How to measure IPD for the Oculus Quest 2

 - Look straight and note the millimeter distance that matches up to the center of your left pupil.

 For example, my IPD is 66mm.
-The average IPD sits around 63mm, but can range between 55mm and 72mm depending on the person.
+The average IPD sits around 63mm, but can range between 55mm and 72mm (or higher) depending on the person.

 How to adjust the IPD on Oculus Quest 2